Radhika-Envision/Upmark/doc/aws.md

     - `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` are the credentials of
       the AWS IAM user who has access to the aquamark bucket.

+1. Initialise the database:

+    ```
+    sudo docker run --rm vpac/aquamark alembic upgrade head
+    ```

 [ck]: https://help.github.com/articles/generating-ssh-keys/
 [ak]: https://developer.github.com/guides/managing-deploy-keys/#deploy-keys

-Now start the container.
+Now start the web server.
 Tell it to restart if it goes down, so when we spin up a new instance from the AMI it will start automatically.

 ```bash